 In 1889, the log cabin was built by carpenter Ed L. Lindsley for use by David L. Denny as his real estate office.
 For the construction of the log cabin, trees from the top of Queen Anne were cut, peeled and hauled down to the site.
 It was located on the southwest corner of Queen Anne Avenue and Republican Street.

 David L. Denny and his wife Louisa Boren Denny were among the group of Seattle pioneers who landed at Alki Point in 1851.
 By the 1890’s, they owned a huge portion of the land on the south slope of Queen Anne which they divided into 11 plats, the last one of which they chose for the site of Decatur Terrace, their home.

-The Queen Anne Historical Society made a valiant effort to safe the cabin as former society president Gary Gaffner noted in an email on January 14, 2006:
+The Queen Anne Historical Society made a valiant effort to save the cabin as former Society president Gary Gaffner noted in an email on January 14, 2006:

 In 1966, it was dismantled and moved to Federal Way as part of a new shopping center.
 The cabin still exists today as part of Hylebos State Park in Federal Way.
 Read more about the history of the Denny Cabin in an article for the Historical Society of Federal Way.